Top of the page

 Teens in abusive relationships are also more likely to take sexual risks, do poorly in school, and use drugs, alcohol, and tobacco.
 Girls are at higher risk for pregnancy and sexually transmitted infections (STIs).

 Abusive relationships can have good times and bad times.
 Part of what makes dating violence so confusing is that there is loved mixed with the abuse.
 This can make it hard to tell if you are really being abused.
 But you deserve to be treated in a loving, respectful way by your boyfriend or girlfriend.

 If you answered "yes" to any of these questions, you might be in an abusive relationship.
 There are people who can help you.
 You're not alone.
 Talk to your parents or another adult family member, a school counsellor, a teacher, or someone else you trust.
 Call a help centre or hotline to get help.

 To report abuse or to get help, contact your provincial health authority.
 Each province has resources to help.

 Teens may not have the experience or maturity to know if their relationships are abusive.
-A teen may think of dating violence as only physical violence-pinching, slapping, hitting, or shoving.
-Teens may not realize that any relationship involving physical violence, sexual violence, emotional abuse, or the threat of violence is an unhealthy relationship.
+A teen may think of dating violence as only physical violence—pinching, slapping, hitting, or shoving.
+Teens may not realize that any relationship involving physical violence, sexual violence (such as sexual assault or rape), emotional abuse, or the threat of violence is an unhealthy relationship.